 Casio CTK series: Standard 61 keys Portable keyboards

 Casio’s CTK electronic keyboards (arrangers) have been popular for quite some time as they offer enough features to the beginner and intermediate players to keep their creative juices satisfied for a long time.
+The CTK series is the most popular series with keyboards ranging from entry-level to the advanced.
 Read more…

 The electronic keyboards from Casio can be categorized in various groups depending on its users, who could be one of these – toddlers, older children, adult beginners, performers or composers.